 Holland College’s customized training department offers board member training.
 Many organizations encourage their directors to participate in such training, and they may cover the cost.

-The Board Member Training program is designed for members of boards of directors for not-for-profit organizations.
-The program brings awareness of key topics revolving around a board of directors and board operational procedures.
+The Board Member Training course is designed for members of boards of directors for not-for-profit organizations.
+The course includes key topics revolving around a board of directors and board operational procedures.

-The course is now offered online.
+The course is now offered online in an asynchronous format which will allow students to complete the course at their own pace over eight weeks.
 Students have access to a series of modules delivered through Holland College’s online learning management system.
 They explore curriculum, interact with guest speakers, and gain important knowledge needed to be on a board of directors.

 Topics covered include:

-“This online program is easy to navigate,” says Emma.
+“This online course is easy to navigate,” says Emma.
 Participants need a laptop or desktop computer, WiFi, and access to the site.

 “This course was developed because many non-profit organizations are guided by a volunteer board of directors.
 This course creates awareness of many aspects of being a board member, including the significant liability members have.
 The goal of the course is to help current and future members gain the knowledge they need to be successful.”